hoangduytran/blender-manual/manual/editors/text_editor.rst

 ***********

-This editor can be used to write Python scripts, Open Shading Language scripts, or just plaintext notes.
+This editor can be used to write Python scripts, Open Shading Language scripts, or just plain text notes.
 To open it, you can switch to the *Scripting* :doc:`workspace </interface/window_system/workspaces>` or press :kbd:`Shift-F11` to replace the current editor.